fahadakhan96/StockX-AutoBidder/README.md

 7. If you want to restrict the bot to bid on a fixed number of products, check the `Restrict` checkbox and enter the number in the textbox below it.
 Otherwise, the bot will bid on all products available.
 8. Click the `Start` button to start the bot.
 9. In order to manually close the program and quit the bot, click on the `Close` button on the top-right only once.
 It will finish all pending processes, properly cleanup any locked resources and then quit itself.
 10. The bot keeps a record of the items it has bid on in the file `stockx_bids.csv`.
 This file can be opened with MS Excel.
 Please don’t delete or modify this file.
 This file is important for the program to function correctly.
+The program will automatically create this file if it is not present.
 11. The program also requires `chromedriver.exe` to be in the same folder as the `main.py` and the `stockx_bids.csv`.
 This file is also important for the program to function correctly.
 Please don’t delete this file or try to open it manually.

 ## Making it work with Firefox